Perpetual Motion (card game)

 Perpetual Motion is a Patience game which has the objective of discarding playing cards from the tableau.
 The name relates to the time-consuming process of the game.
 It is also called Idiot's Delight or Narcotic.

-The name Perpetual Motion is also the alternative name of another solitaire game called Rondo or Eight-Day Clock.
-The name Idiot's Delight is also used to refer to two other unrelated solitaire games, namely Aces Up and King Albert.
+The name Perpetual Motion is also the alternative name of another card solitaire game called Rondo or Eight-Day Clock.
+The name Idiot's Delight is also used to refer to two other unrelated games, namely Aces Up and King Albert.

 Rules

-The tableau is made up of four piles/columns.
+The tableau is made up of four piles or columns.
 Four cards are dealt (the rest are left aside as the stock), one in each pile.
 If there are cards of equal rank (such as three kings), the duplicates are moved to the leftmost pile with an equal card.

 Example: The three kings mentioned are found at piles 2, 3, and 4.
 The kings in piles 3 and 4 are moved to pile 2.

 After that, four cards are again dealt from the stock (even if one pile is empty) and plays already mentioned are made.
-Only the top card of each pile is in play.
+Only the top card of each pile is available.
 In case the four cards dealt from the stock are all of the same rank, they are immediately discarded.

 This continues until the stock runs out.
 After this first round, the piles are picked up, starting from the rightmost pile, and put over one another either faced down or face up without disturbing the order of the cards in each pile.
 Four cards are again dealt and the steps mentioned earlier are again done.

-The game is won when all cards are discarded (in fours).
+The game is out when all cards are discarded (in fours).
 This is not always possible, because cycles may occur: that is, the cards return to exactly the same sequence as one that has been seen previously.